chocolateboy/nunjucks-parser/README.md

 The following options are supported:

 - data (Object): an optional value to expose as the template's "context"
-- path (string): an optional absloute path/URI for the template: used to resolve relative paths and for error reporting
+- path (string): an optional absolute path/URI for the template: used to resolve relative paths and for error reporting

 ## renderFile